Ella Island

-Ella Island, or Ella Ø, is an island in eastern Greenland, within Northeast Greenland National Park.
+Ella Island (Ella Ø) is an island in eastern Greenland, within Northeast Greenland National Park.
+It was established in 1941 to enforce Danish sovereignty in Greenland..
+It is home of the legendary Sirius Dog Sled Patrol.

 Geography

 Ella Island is located at the mouth of Kempe Fjord in the northern end of King Oscar Fjord.
-To the east lie larger Traill Island and Geographical Society Island.
+To the east lie the larger Traill Island and Geographical Society Island.
 Off its northern end lie Maria Island and Ruth Island.